Melbourne Airport: Bus and shuttle services

 The SkyBus operates express bus services from the airport to Southern Cross railway station (on the western boundary of the Melbourne central business district) and St Kilda.
 Shuttle services also operate between the airport and the Mornington Peninsula, making stops in St Kilda, Elsternwick, Brighton and Frankston.
 SkyBus current transports around 3.4 million passengers between the airport and Melbourne's CBD.

 Metropolitan and regional public buses also operate to or via the airport.
-Routes 478, 479 & 482 operate to Airport West, via the route 59 tram terminus.
+Routes 478, 479 and 482 operate to Airport West, via the route 59 tram terminus.
 Route 479 also operates to Sunbury railway station, connecting with Sunbury and Bendigo line trains.
 Route 901 was introduced in September 2010 as a frequent bus service.
 Route 901 connects to trains at Broadmeadows (Craigieburn, Seymour, Shepparton and Albury lines), Epping (Mernda line), Greensborough (Hurstbridge line) and Blackburn (Belgrave and Lilydale lines).
 V/Line operates timetabled regional coach services to Barham and Deniliquin which stop at the airport.

 There are nine other bus companies serving the airport, with services to Ballarat, Bendigo, Dandenong, Frankston, Mornington Peninsula, Geelong, Melbourne's suburbs, Shepparton and the Riverina, which provide alternatives to transfer onto other V/Line services.

 Future rail connection

 Map of the planned Melbourne Airport Rail route, which commenced early construction in 2022 and is set to open from 2033.
-The link will run through the Melbourne CBD via the under-construction Metro Tunnel.
+The link will run through the Melbourne CBD via the Metro Tunnel.

 Melbourne Airport does not have a passenger rail connection to and from the city.
 Constructing a rail link has been discussed in Victorian politics before and since Melbourne Airport opened in 1970.

 In 2022, the Andrews state government commenced early construction on Melbourne Airport Rail (SRL Airport), which was first expected to be complete by 2029.
-However in 2023-24, due to a lack of agreement in negotiations between the state government and the airport operator over the design of the Airport station, major construction has been delayed, with completion now expected by 2033.
+However, in 2023–24, due to a lack of agreement in negotiations between the state government and the airport operator over the design of the Airport station, major construction has been delayed, with completion now expected by 2033.
 The 27 km link will run via Sunshine station in Melbourne's west into the central city via the under-construction Metro Tunnel.
 The link will connect to western regional rail services at Sunshine and to other services on the Metropolitan rail network at Sunshine, Footscray, State Library and Town Hall in the CBD, and Caulfield.
 The link will be the first direct rail connection to the Airport.

 The business case was released in 2022 and was revealed that the Airport station would be elevated at a height of around 6 storeys, minimising construction costs and time.
 The airport operator, Australia Pacific Airports Corporation (APAC), has initially objected to the elevated station, arguing for it to be built underground in order to safeguard future terminal expansion and improve connectivity to the proposed Suburban Rail Loop.
-In July 2024, Melbourne Airport agreed to the state government’s preference for an elevated airport station, allowing detailed planning works to resume.
+In July 2024, Melbourne Airport agreed to the state government's preference for an elevated airport station, allowing detailed planning works to resume.